Pickled Golden Beets

-Please welcome our newest contributor to My Own Ideas, Stephanie Rose.
+Please welcome our newest contributor to Idea Land, Stephanie Rose.
 Stephanie is a Master Gardener who lives in Vancouver, BC, Canada, where she has grown over 100 edibles, 400 perennials, and countless other plants in her small urban yard; a hobby that continues to grow with each season.
 Stephanie writes DIY garden projects, yummy recipes and crafty goodness on her blog, Garden Therapy where she hopes you will find something to inspire you to get outside for a little, well, garden therapy.
-We are so excited to have her join our community and share some of her yummy recipes and ideas here on the My Own Ideas blog!
+We are so excited to have her join our community and share some of her yummy recipes and ideas here on the Idea Land blog!

 Lucky me.
 My new house is just a hop, skip, and a jump away from the farmer’s market.
 It feels like an oasis in the middle of the city: in a park with a small lake, vendors truck in their handmade goodies and produce fresh from the fields and set up a market.
 It also happens to be a dog park so on Saturday mornings I leash up the hounds and head over to find some treasures.
 Last year I was pleased to have come across a ginormous bag of mixed beets.
 These weren’t ordinary beets; each was about the size of my dogs head!
 To be fair, he’s a very small dog, but you get the picture, they are much bigger than I can grow in my small garden.